tartieret/DogBreedDetector/README.md

 ### Deep Learning

-In this project, I built pipeline that can be used within a web or mobile app to process real-world, user-supplied images.
+In this project, I built a pipeline that can be used within a web or mobile app to process real-world, user-supplied images.
 Given an image of a dog, the algorithm will identify an estimate of the canine’s breed.
 If supplied an image of a human, the code will identify the resembling dog breed.

 In the first part of the project, I worked in a Jupyter notebook to perform the following steps:
 1. Use Haar feature-based cascade classifiers to detect human faces in images